SwiftWinds/knowledge-base/README.md

 - Gap in DDR4 is closer to center of RAM stick compared to the DDR3 sticks.

+### d.
+EDIMM & RDIMM

+- make sure when installing RAMs(Especially HUAWEI servers, pay attention to the ram see if it has the ECC on it)
 ## iv.
 Disk

 ### a.
 General